spacetelescope/drizzlepac/doc/source/singlevisit.rst

 processing of the individual exposures and associations as the starting point for alignment.
 This processing then follows these steps to create the final products:

-  #. interpret the list of filenames for all exposures taken as part of a single visit
+  #. interpret the list of filenames for all exposures taken as part of a single visit and filter out images that
+     cannot and/or should not be processed (e.g., exposure time of zero) from further processing.
   #. copy the pipeline-calibrated (FLT/FLC) files to the current directory for processing
   #. rename the input files to conform to the single-visit naming conventions.
 (This step insures that the original
      pipeline results remain available in the archive unchanged)